Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 I’m in!
 How do I sign up?

-Setting up your sale listing should take no more than five minutes of your time and once completed you’ll get access to promotional materials including posters, bunting, animations and more, created to help make your sale a rip-roaring success.
+Setting up your sale listing should take no more than five minutes of your time and once completed you’ll get access to promotional materials including posters, bunting and more, created to help make your sale a rip-roaring success.
 Get creative with your sale name and what you’re offering at your sale – think special guests, music, entertainment and free giveaways.

 And fear not, if things change, you can edit your sale at any time, simply by logging in to your Garage Sale Trail account.